SHIVAM3263/Python-Assignment/readme.md

 ## Clone the repository to your local machine

-## Install jupyter notebook in yor system by typing "pip install jupyter" in the terminal:
+## Install jupyter notebook in yor system by typing "pip install jupyter" in the terminal.

 ## Open Jupyter notebook by opening terminal in your cloned repository and typing "jupyter notebook"